• Live Chat

 Be specific when creating new Microsoft Teams and apply the naming conventions outlined below.
 The goal is to empower end-users to use self-service to create Microsoft Teams sites and Groups while maintaining a naming convention for reporting and tracking purposes.
 It is recommended to use the standard abbreviation for faculty, school, department, or association (e.g., HR, ITS, etc.).

 Important: All teams will automatically have a "-GRP" extension in their name.
 This cannot be changed.
-Additionally, if you have a business use case for a restricted word in your Team's name, contact the ITS Support Center to request the use of the restricted word.
+Additionally, if you have a business use case for a restricted word in your Team's name, contact ITS Support to request the use of the restricted word.

 Faculty & Staff Naming Convention Guidelines